 - Measure orange juice and milk in a liquid measuring cup.
 Add orange zest, egg and melted butter and whisk until smooth.
 Pour into dry ingredients and mix just until combined, being careful not to over-mix the batter.
 Lumps are ok!

-*If using salted butter, you may want to reduce to 1/2 tsp salt.
-I used unsalted butter and a full teaspoon of salt and thought they were great, but others have commented that they’re salty!
+*If using salted butter, you may want to reduce to ½ tsp salt.
+I used unsalted butter and a full teaspoon of kosher salt and thought they were great, but others have commented that they're salty!
+If you use fine sea salt, use ½ tsp.

 You can keep pancakes warm between batches in a 200 degree F oven if desired.